SidonTheTroll/Erstes-Jahr/Biology/15-plant-growth-and-development.md

 - Functions:
     - These are responsible for physiological responses.
     - Increases internodal length.
-    - Inhibits senescense before maturity in leaves, fruits, etc.
+    - Inhibits senescence before maturity in leaves, fruits, etc.
     - Improves shape of fruits.
     - Helps to induce flowering.